-Ms. Zumpano suggests a simple rule that can help you when choosing fruits and vegetables at the grocery store or farmers market: the more colorful the fruits and vegetables are, the better.
+A simple rule can help you when choosing fruits and vegetables at the grocery store or farmers market: The more colorful the fruits and vegetables are, the better.

-“Try to eat a wide variety foods, and aim to eat fruit and vegetables from every color of the rainbow,” Ms Zumpano says.
+“Try to eat a wide variety foods, and aim to eat fruit and vegetables from every color of the rainbow,” Zumpano says.
 “Your plate be more enticing to look at, and you will ensure that you’re getting as many health-boosting vitamins and nutrients as possible.”

 It’s also important to know that you build a strong immune system by maintaining healthy eating habits over time.
 You can’t eat four oranges at breakfast and expect to be protected that day against catching a cold.

 While vitamins and supplements can help fill in the gaps in your diet, the best way to load up on essential nutrients is to get them straight from food.

 Your body absorbs and uses vitamins and nutrients better when they come from a dietary source.
 When it’s a vitamin or supplement, it’s often questionable how much you’re actually getting.
 Because supplements are regulated as foods, not as drugs, the Food and Drug Administration doesn’t evaluate the quality of supplements or assess their effects on the body.